lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-06-20-Inductive_Definitions.md

 ultimately a set intersection.
 The situation is similar in higher-order logic.
 However, dependent-typed theories such as used in Lean need the concept of inductive definition to be primitive to the formalism itself.

-In traditional mathematical practice, set theory is available (if only in the background)